+Activate only on keys: apt\update, package\update, apt\upgrade, packages\upgrade, packages packages: (array of (array of string/string)) A list of packages to install.
+Each entry in the list can be either a package name or a list with two entries, the first being the package name and the second being the specific package version to install.

-Activate only on keys: apt\update, package\update, apt\upgrade, packages package\update: (boolean) Set true to update packages.
+package\update: (boolean) Set true to update packages.
 Happens before upgrade or install.
-Default: false.

-Config schema: packages: (array of (array of string/string)) A list of packages to install.
-Each entry in the list can be either a package name or a list with two entries, the first being the package name and the second being the specific package version to install.

-package\upgrade: (boolean) Set true to upgrade packages.
+Default: false package\upgrade: (boolean) Set true to upgrade packages.
 Happens before install.
-Default: false.

-package\reboot\if\required: (boolean) Set true to reboot the system if required by presence of /var/run/reboot-required.
-Default: false.
+Default: false package\reboot\if\required: (boolean) Set true to reboot the system if required by presence of /var/run/reboot-required.
+Default: false apt update: (boolean) Default: false.